Early diagnosis and treatment can stop disease progression1

 Without treatment, SMA Type 1 has historically been a leading cause of infant death, with a life expectancy of under 2 years.
 Initiating treatment early—even before the appearance of clinical signs—may lead to better patient outcomes, as SMA is progressive and loss of motor neurons is irreversible.1,2

-Now implemented in 48 states, newborn screening for SMA captures 99% of births in the US3
+Now implemented in 50 states, and Washington, D.C., newborn screening for SMA captures 100% of births in the US3

 Newborn screening enables identification of patients with SMA before signs appear.
 With a few drops of blood from a newborn’s heel, the test screens for multiple genetic and metabolic disorders.
 Early detection, diagnosis, and intervention through screening can prevent death or disability.2,4